CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "has_elec": false, // See has_fire
-    "has_fume": false, // See has_fire, non-breathing monsters are immune to this field "display_items": true, // If the field should obscure items on this tile "display_field": true, // If the field should obscure other fields "description_affix": "covered_in", // Description affix for items in this field, possible values are "in", "covered_in", "on", "under", and "illuminated_by"
+    "has_fume": false, // See has_fire, non-breathing monsters are immune to this field "display_items": true, // If the field should obscure items on this tile "display_field": true, // If the field has a visible sprite or symbol, default false "description_affix": "covered_in", // Description affix for items in this field, possible values are "in", "covered_in", "on", "under", and "illuminated_by"
     "wandering_field": "fd_toxic_gas", // Spawns the defined field in an `intensity-1` radius, or increases the intensity of such fields until their intensity is the same as the parent field
     "decrease_intensity_on_contact": true, // Decrease the field intensity by one each time a character walk on it.